10 Workforce management software solutions for construction companies

 Reduces labor costs

-As we discussed in this article, labor is typically a significant expense for construction companies, comprising between 20% and 40% of any given project’s budget.
+As discussed in this article, labor is typically a significant expense for construction companies, comprising between 20% and 40% of any project’s budget.
 Workforce management tools help professionals keep those costs under control by making it easy to visualize current personnel allocations and determine whether they align with company objectives.

 More efficient staffing meetings